haydentherapper/LegoConstruction-notebook/November 2.md

 What needs to be in the IR in order to fully represent my language?
 If I want to translate the IR to serialized JSON, what choices must be made to simplify this?
 Also, how should I represent variables, which is just a subset of instructions?
 What errors may arise when using variables?

-To answer the last, I suspect I will use dynamic scoping to evaluate instructions in the environment that they're called from.
+To answer the second to last, I suspect I will use dynamic scoping to evaluate instructions in the environment that they're called from.
 However, maybe I should have static scoping, or possibly I won't need to worry about scope and each instruction will be relatively separate from one another.

 **What questions do you have for your critique partners?
 How can they best help you?**